 By February of that year, following an extraordinary logistical extraction of the sculpture in its entirety, Seizure was aquired by the Arts Council Collection.
 Thanks to a gift by the artist, Artangel and the Jerwood Charitable Foundation through the Art Fund, and with the support of The Henry Moore Foundation, the piece was subsequently transported to Yorkshire Sculpture Park (subject to a ten-year loan agreement).
 Since June 2013, the sculpture has been installed at the park in a purpose-built, award-winning concrete structure, designed by Adam Khan Architects.

-Seizure is open at weekends and daily during bank and school holidays (based on Wakefield term times).
+Seizure is open at weekends and daily during bank and school holidays (based on Wakefield term times which can be found on Wakefield Council's website).

 In this film, commisioned for the Artangel website, Roger Hiorns explains the extraordinary process of creating Seizure; from location scouting to alchemy to the expectation of first opening the drained and sealed space.
 Alongside concept and process, Hiorns also talks about his Turner Prize nomination that he received for Seizure in 2009.